-- 1. Make sure to remove the material from the hole so it will not clog the main line. - The hole needs to be /24 in. /8 in.
+Make sure to remove the material from the hole so it will not clog the main line.

+The hole needs to be 1/24 in. - 1/8 in.
 (1-3 mm) smaller than the OD of the branch line.

 Aquatherm's boring tools are sized properly and designed to remove any shavings.
-The boring tools use a hand-held drill with a 1/2 in. chuck.
-You also may use hole saws or bores provided by other manufacturers as long as they can cut a smooth, even, and properly-sized hole.
+The boring tools use a handheld drill with a 1/2 in. chuck.
+You may also use hole solutions provided by other manufacturers as long as they can cut a smooth, even, and properly-sized hole.
 Getting a properly sized hole is critical.
 An oversized hole will result in an incomplete fusion and cause leaks.
 An undersized hole will make it difficult to insert the fusion head and can create a larger internal bead, reducing flow performance.